Laundry: Watercourses

-Laundry was first done in watercourses, letting the water carry away the materials which could cause stains and smells.
-Laundry is still done this way in the rural regions of poor countries.
 Agitation helps remove the dirt, so the laundry was rubbed, twisted, or slapped against flat rocks.
 One name for this surface is a beetling-stone, related to beetling, a technique in the production of linen; one name for a wooden substitute is a battling-block.
 The dirt was beaten out with a wooden implement known as a washing paddle, battling stick, bat, beetle or club.
 Wooden or stone scrubbing surfaces set up near a water supply were gradually replaced by portable rub boards, eventually factory-made corrugated glass or metal washboards.

 Once clean, the clothes were wrung out — twisted to remove most of the water.
 Then they were hung up on poles or clothes lines to air dry, or sometimes just spread out on clean grass, bushes, or trees.